MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-feedback.md

 1. Next to the query, select **More Options** (three vertical dots).
 1. On the menu, select **Mark as resolved** or **Mark as duplicate.**
-1. The list will refresh and show the updated State.
+1. The list will refresh and show the updated state.

 You can also update the state for multiple items, just select them, then select More Options next any of those items.